calebwin/emu/book/execution.md

         let my_vector_scaled = multiply(my_vector, 3.0);
 }
 ```
-What if I told you you could do that with Emu?
+You can do this with Emu.
 All you need is a way of auto-generating a `multiply()` function that can take the code stored in the `EMU` global constant by the `emu!` macro and run it on the GPU.
-And this possible - you just need to make a call to the `build!` macro to generate that code for you, a macro that comes nicely packaged in the `em` crate you are already using.
+And this is possible - you just need to make a call to the `build!` macro to generate that code for you, a macro that comes nicely packaged in the `em` crate you are already using.
 ```rust
 use em::build;